Who We Are

 Chris is a passionate ocean enthusiast, enjoying the ocean environment near Arcata, California before moving to Pleasure Point in Santa Cruz.
-Prior to joining Ocean Champions, Chris' professional background included event coordination, startup business management, and conservation work in Yosemite National Park.
+Prior to joining Ocean Champions in 2007, Chris' professional background included event coordination, startup business management, and conservation work in Yosemite National Park.
 Chris also conducted original research on the wildlife of managed timberlands of Northwest California.
 Chris' educational background includes a Business Management Study exchange program at Lincoln University in Canterbury, New Zealand and a B.A. from Humboldt State University in Recreation Administration with an emphasis in Business Administration.
 Her activities are central to the daily operations of Ocean Champions.
 During her spare time, Chris loves to surf, SCUBA dive, stand up paddle, rock climb and adventure travel.
 Chris lives with her husband and son in the Santa Cruz area.

 Board of Directors